 In this three-part series, we’ll examine the early, middle and later stages of dementia.
-We’ll explore the type of care needed during each stage, what family caregivers should expect, and how Morning Glory Home Care, the experts in dementia care in Alton, IL and nearby areas, can help.
+We’ll explore the type of care needed during each stage, what family caregivers should expect, and how Morning Glory Home Care, the experts in memory care in Edwardsville and nearby areas, can help.

 Symptoms of Middle Stage Dementia: What Caregivers Can Expect